 This course will engage students in exploring issues of privilege and oppression and will highlight the importance of an intersectional approach as we strive to effectively develop social justice campaigns to counteract unjust systems and practices.
 By enhancing our own awareness of privilege based on race, class, gender, sexual orientation, national identity and ability, we will be better equipped to create integrated campaigns that empower the populations we seek to support.

 Students will broaden their idea of what is possible through inspirational readings, films, guest speakers, and activities.
 Participants will leave this course with an "insider" understanding of the evolution and anatomy of a justice campaign and develop an Action Plan to guide their work in their home communities.
 Students already engaged in community organizing, students who are or hope to become activists, and students invested in social change are encouraged to join us.

 This course is part of the Leadership Institute, a two-week academic program that helps students cultivate the knowledge, skills, and attitudes associated with effective and socially responsible leadership.
 This unique program consists of three integrated elements: academic content, leadership development, and the Action Plan.
 Our students are thoughtful and compassionate youth who are interested in social issues and creating positive change.
-Participants can look forward to full days in a community of engaged and curious learners.
+Enrollment in this program requires several hours of online engagement prior to campus arrival.
+This online participation may be completed at any time where internet access is available.
+Once on campus, participants can look forward to full days in a community of engaged and curious learners.

 Prerequisites: None required.